VRDate/surveying-post-lenticular-landscapes/README.md

 4. Run the first Demo by typing in the following command
 ...`./Sample-PointViewer`

 If everything is setup correctly then a new window should pop up and display a tracking demo!

-Lastly let's turn on the SIP again:
+#### Step 8: Turn on the SIP again:
 1. Restart your Mac in _Recovery mode_ (Restart your Mac holding down Cmd-R)
 2. Find _Terminal_ in the _Utilities_ menu and type in the following : `csrutil enable`
 3. Restart your mac

-#### Step 8: Running Kinect inside Unity
+#### Step 9: Running Kinect inside Unity
 Finally we can get access to the Kinect from inside Unity, we just have to get the right bindings between the sensor and Unity.

 1. Download the _Unity_ package [located here](https://github.com/aptoptout/surveying-post-lenticular-landscapes/tree/master/unity).